Criminal indictment opens new stage in the Trump odyssey

 Such apocalyptic language may be overly dramatic, even demagogic.
 But the former president’s oncoming legal struggle is new territory for American democracy and likely a major turning point for the nation’s politics.

-“Historians are trained to avoid the word ‘unprecedented’ like the plague, and yet Donald Trump has forced us, since he started running in 2015, to use what’s basically a bad word in our field,” says Jeffrey A. Engel, Director of the Center for Presidential History at Southern Methodist University.
+“Historians are trained to avoid the word ‘unprecedented’ like the plague, and yet Donald Trump has forced us, since he started running in 2015, to use what’s basically a bad word in our field,” says Jeffrey A. Engel, director of the Center for Presidential History at Southern Methodist University.

 An unusual first case

-Note: Editor’s note: This developing story has been expanded.